Are there angels among us?

 Question: "Are there angels among us?"

-We could interview people all day long about their theories on angels and never arrive at the truth.
-The exclusive authority on angels is the Bible.
-Throughout Scripture, we see numerous instances in which angels were an integral part of God’s plan.
+Answer: Throughout Scripture, we see numerous instances in which angels were an integral part of God’s plan.
 One verse alludes to the possibility of angels walking among us today: “Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it” (Hebrews 13:2).
-The obvious reference is to Abraham, whose angelic visitors appeared to him as mere men (Genesis 18).
+The obvious reference is to Abraham, whose angelic visitors appeared to him as men (Genesis 18).
 This verse may or may not confirm that angels are indeed walking among us unawares; “have shown” is past tense, so present-day encounters are not explicitly mentioned.

 There are dozens of scriptural examples of angelic encounters, so we know that God can and does use angels to accomplish certain things.
 What we don’t know for sure is how often angels allow themselves to be seen by people.
 Here are the basics about angels from the Bible: angels can instruct people (Genesis 16:9), help people (Daniel 6:22), deliver messages to people (Luke 1:35), appear in visions and dreams (Daniel 10:13), protect people (Exodus 23:20), and help carry out God’s plans.